dotnet/AspNetCore.Docs/aspnet/tutorials/web-api-help-pages-using-swagger.rst

 Customization & Extensibility
 -----------------------------
-Swagger is not only a simple way to represent the API, but has options for documenting the object model, supporting multiple versions, as well as customizing the interactive UI to match your look and feel or design language.
+Swagger is not only a simple way to represent the API, but has options for documenting the object model, as well as customizing the interactive UI to match your look and feel or design language.

 API Info and Description
 ''''''''''''''''''''''''